Page 1 - Multisystem Study Guide for the CCRN

 Respiratory acidosis and alkalosis are covered in the pulmonary section of the CCRN review.
 Metabolic acidosis and alkalosis will be covered within this section.
 For more guidelines regarding the lab values associated with with acid-base balance, please see our related blog.

 Metabolic acidosis can be caused by tissue damage, kidney disease, lactic acid buildup, aspirin poisoning, diabetic ketoacidosis, and severe dehydration.
-Critical care clients are at particular risk for this imbalance due to gastrointestinal or renal bicarbonate loss and medications that cause hyperkalemia.
+Critical care patients are at particular risk for this imbalance due to gastrointestinal or renal bicarbonate loss and medications that cause hyperkalemia.
 Symptoms of metabolic acidosis include tachypnea, lethargy, and confusion.

 Treatment of metabolic acidosis focuses on correction of any electrolyte and fluid imbalances.
 If acidosis continues despite these corrections, correction of the acidosis with bicarbonate may be needed.

 Metabolic alkalosis occurs when there is an increase in sodium bicarbonate concentration in the blood.
 It is often associated with hypokalemia and can cause symptoms of lethargy, myalgia, weakness, arrhythmias, and polyuria.
 Hypoventilation, tetany, and seizures may also occur.
-Clients at risk for metabolic acidosis include those with vomiting or diarrhea, familial history of alkalosis, those with renal failure, and those with history of GI surgery such as an ileostomy.
+Patients at risk for metabolic acidosis include those with vomiting or diarrhea, familial history of alkalosis, those with renal failure, and those with history of GI surgery such as an ileostomy.
 Diuretic use, excessive licorice consumption, tobacco chewing, glucocorticoids, antacids use, and calcium carbonate use can also cause metabolic alkalosis.
-Clients may also have conditions such as Cushing syndrome, bulimia, and congenital adrenal hyperplasia.
+Patients may also have conditions such as Cushing syndrome, bulimia, and congenital adrenal hyperplasia.

 Mixed acid-base imbalance can occur when either the respiratory or metabolic systems try to compromise for the acidity or alkalinity of the other.
 In order to identify if more than one acid-base imbalance is present, the anion gap should be measured.